algolia/vue-instantsearch/docs/src/components/RefinementList.md

 Name | Scope | Description
 ---|---|---
-default | `{ items: Array, refine: Function, searchable: Boolean, searchForItems: Function, isFromSearch: Boolean, toggleShowMore: Function, isShowingMore: Boolean, createURL: Function, canRefine: Boolean }` | Slot to override the DOM output item | `{ value: String, label: String, count: Number, isRefined: Boolean, highlighted }` | Slot to override the DOM of a single item in the list showMoreLabel | `{ isShowingMore: Boolean }` | Slot to override the text shown in the "show more" button noResults | `{ query: String }` | Slot to override the text shown when "searchable" is true and there are no results
+default | `{ items: Array, refine: Function, searchable: Boolean, searchForItems: Function, isFromSearch: Boolean, toggleShowMore: Function, isShowingMore: Boolean, createURL: Function, canRefine: Boolean, noRefinement: Boolean }` | Slot to override the DOM output item | `{ value: String, label: String, count: Number, isRefined: Boolean, highlighted }` | Slot to override the DOM of a single item in the list showMoreLabel | `{ isShowingMore: Boolean }` | Slot to override the text shown in the "show more" button noResults | `{ query: String }` | Slot to override the text shown when "searchable" is true and there are no results